-The reason we’re calling this page “How to Choose A tDCS Device” is because we suggest you read, copy, print, or download the information below, and refer to it as you do research into purchasing a device.
-Read all company product descriptions, and if they don’t provide data to compare to the minimum standards located below, ASK THEM!
-We encourage you to send tDCS suppliers messages/emails/twitter messages etc. and ask them if their devices conform to these minimum standards of safety and operation.
+The reason this article is called “Choosing A tDCS Device” is because we suggest you read then copy, print, or download the information below and refer to it as you do your own research into purchasing a device.
+We suggest that you read all company product descriptions, and if they don’t provide detailed data to compare to the minimum standards below, then ASK FOR THEM!
+We encourage everyone to reach out to tDCS suppliers via email, twitter, facebook, etc. and ask them if their products conform to these minimum standards of safety and operation.

 Minimum Standards for Consumer tDCS Devices

-We welcome input and feedback from all sources, including tDCS companies, as we continue to build and refine this list of tDCS device standards.
+The following list includes the minimum standards by which all tDCS devices should meet or exceed.
+We welcome input and feedback from all sources, including tDCS companies, as we continue to build and refine this list of standards.

-- No Self Adhesive Electrodes – the device should not be sold/packaged with, or marketed to be used with, “adhesive” or “stick on” electrodes.
-Adhesive electrodes have been widely documented as a safety concern as they can cause burns or lesions at the site of the electrodes. (read more)
+- No Self Adhesive Electrodes – the device should not be sold, packaged, or marketed to be used with adhesive or “stick on” electrodes.
+Adhesive electrodes have been widely documented as a safety concern as they can cause burns and lesions at the site of the electrodes. (read more)

-- Adjustable Current Output – The ability to adjust the device to a desired level of stimulation (ex: 1mA, 2mA), as opposed to only one current setting (ex: 2mA).
+- Adjustable Current Output – The ability to adjust the device to a desired level of stimulation (ex: 1mA and 2mA), as opposed to only one current setting (ex: 2mA).

-- Low Battery Indicator – A Low battery indicator should be included to alert the user when the battery has discharged to a predefined level at which it is no longer able to overcome an acceptable level of resistance (the distance between the electrodes on the body) while producing a constant level of current.
+- A Low Battery Indicator in the form of an LED light, LCD readout, or audio cue should alert the user once the battery/batteries need to be replaced.
+The indicator should trigger when the battery has discharged to a level at which the device can no longer overcome an acceptable amount of external resistance while producing an accurate and consistent level of current.

 - Ability to produce 2mA with 4k External Resistance3

-- At the very minimum, the device should be able to produce an accurate current level of 2mA with a montage resistance of 4k (4,000), ensuring the device can operate as intended at the most common tDCS electrode placement montages.
+- At the very minimum, the device should be able to produce an accurate current level of 2mA with a montage resistance of 4k (4,000 ohms), ensuring the device can operate as intended at the most common tDCS electrode placement montages.

 1 2mA is recommended as the maximum limit due to the lack of substantial research into the utilization of current levels above 2mA.